 Primary Care Antimicrobial Policy

-Prescribing for Clinical Need Policy
+Non-Medical Prescribing Policy

 Prescribing of antipsychotics in patients living with dementia

-The prescribing status of antipsychotics in dementia patients has recently changed.
+The prescribing status of antipsychotics in dementia patients has changed.
 The Greater Manchester Medicines Management Group have published a GP resource pack, however, the status is subject to local commissioning arrangements.
 Bury’s local commissioning arrangements for GPs highlights that: If an individual clinician has received training in the diagnosis and management of dementia and delirium and is confident to initiate and monitor an antipsychotic in a particular clinical situation, then it is reasonable for this clinician to have the flexibility to do this with or without the direction of a Consultant Psychiatrist.